 The Island Institute supports these broadband working groups with its “Community Driven Broadband Process” and guides them through grant applications and relationships with service providers.
 The Island Institute continues this work to connect Mainers with this essential service and is an active member of the Maine Broadband Coalition.

 When the Island Institute began its broadband work, only one of Maine’s 15 year-round unbridged island communities had 100% fiber-to-the-home coverage.
 In 2023, five of the islands are connected, with four more that have a buildout funded and in progress.
-The Institute has given technical and financial assistance for broadband to municipalities all over the state.

 The Institute has given technical and financial assistance for broadband to more than 85 municipalities across the state and has shared our community-driven broadband process model nationally.